 PPI Inhibitor Kidney Damage

 Proton pump inhibitors (PPIs) are a class of drugs used to relieve heartburn and acid reflux by reducing the amount of acid produced by the stomach.
-PPIs are relied on by more than 15 million Americans.
-However, patients taking PPIs may face an increased risk of developing severe health issues, including chronic kidney disease.
+PPIs are marketed under a variety of brand names and relied upon by more than 15 million Americans.
+However, data shows that patients taking PPIs may face an increased risk of developing severe health issues, including chronic kidney disease, kidney failure, and stomach cancer.

-You may be entitled to compensation if you or a loved one developed chronic kidney disease or kidney failure after taking a PPI drug, including:
+You may be entitled to compensation if you or a loved one developed chronic kidney disease, kidney failure, or stomach cancer after taking a PPI drug, such as:

-We want to help protect your legal rights.
+If you’ve suffered serious complications after taking a proton pump inhibitor for heartburn or acid reflux, our drug injury attorneys want to help protect your rights.
 Don’t wait to take action—call or contact us online to get started now.

 Heartburn Drugs Linked to Chronic Kidney Disease